GraysonCox/sddec20-05/README.md

-## An Advanced Networking Outreach Activity For Kids
+# An Advanced Networking Outreach Activity For Kids

-# Overview
+## Overview

-TODO
+This repository contains all of our project's code.
+The directories at the root of this repository are as follows.

+- NodeCommon
+    - This is for startup scripts and code that is used by every type of node.
+- CameraNode
+    - This is for startup scripts and code that is used by Video Mesh Nodes.
+- NetworkMasterNode
+    - This is for startup scripts and code that is used by the Network Master Node.

-# Deploying Software to a Node
+## Deploying Software to a Node

 The high-level steps for deploying this software to a Raspberry Pi are as follows.
+You will have to refer to the associated README.md files for complete instructions.

 1. Put the project repository on the Raspberry Pi.
 1. Follow the node setup instructions in `NodeCommon/README.md`.